vhborges/cryptography/One-time pad/README.md

 ## Attacking the Many-Time Pad
 Simply run the `manytimepad_attack.py` script, it will try to find the probable plaintext characters of each ciphertext by guessing the position of each space character for each pair of ciphertexts inside the `ciphertexts.txt` file.
-The script will print (in the standard output) a list of messages where each _ represents a character that couldn't be guessed and the other characters are the guesses made by the script.
+It will then print (in the standard output) a list of messages where each _ represents a character that couldn't be guessed and the other characters are guesses made by the script.

 In most cases where the messages are English common phrases and there's a high number of messages (8 or more) with similar lengths, this script is likely to correctly guess the majority of characters in the plaintexts.